1991 State of Origin series: Game I

 It took sixty-four minutes for the first try to be scored in a nailbiting series opener at Lang Park.
 The try featured the two veterans of the Queensland side – Wally Lewis ran wide and powered halfway through an opening and then found Mal Meninga in support who bulldozed through Greg Alexander and Andrew Ettingshausen's attempted tackle to score.
 Laurie Daley scored his team's only try late in the second half after grubber-kicking behind Michael Hancock into the corner and winning the race to the ball.
 Meninga landed only one of his four shots at goal but it proved decisive as both Michael O'Connor and Alexander missed their only attempts.
 O'Connor's conversion attempt of Daley's try went wide leaving Qld with a 6–4 lead.
 Alexander had a chance to level the scores after NSW received a penalty when Meninga's restart from the Daley try was kicked over the dead ball line on the full, but his kick from half way was wide and short and fell safely into the arms of Wally Lewis who took the tackle to end the game.

-After only being a late callup into the Queensland team, replacement fullback Paul Hauff (who at 6'6" (197 cm) was the tallest recorded fullback in premiership history) put in a near man of the match performance in his Origin and representative debut, with most judges believing he would have won the award had he not been forced off midway through the second half with a dislocated shoulder.
-Early in the first half he twice saved certain NSW tries when he first tackled a flying Greg Alexander into touch, and only minutes later he managed to scramble back and prevent Ettingshausen from picking up the ball and scoring next to the posts after ET put in a grubber kick behind Hauff.
+After only being a late callup into the Queensland team, replacement fullback Paul Hauff put in a near man of the match performance in his Origin and representative debut, with most judges believing he would have won the award had he not been forced off midway through the second half with a dislocated shoulder.
+Early in the first half, Cliff Lyons worked his magic, breaking open the Maroons defence with a deft pop pass to send a flying Greg Alexander into open space only 45 out with only Hauff in front.
+Belying his inexperience, Hauff herded Alexander into the corner, then when the NSW fullback propped on his run, his opposite pounced to take Alexander into touch just 3 metres from the line.
+Then only minutes later, Mark Geyer popped a short pass to send Andrew Ettingshausen racing towards the posts only 20 metres out.
+But when confronted by the giant Queensland fullback (plus a converging Willie Carne), ET put in a grubber kick but Hauff was able to turn and prevent the Blues centre from picking up the ball and scoring next to the posts while also staying in the field of play.